1,000+ Opportunities

 ELIGIBILITY REQUIREMENTS Eligible applicants are fire service providers organized and operating in the state of Florida as a volunteer or combination fire department and meeting all of the following requirements: Organized as a fire department for a consecutive period of not less than five (5) years, Recorded as a fire department in the Division’s online electronic database, Has a Florida fire department identification (FDID) number, Will submit fire incident data for a period of twelve months following the date of grant award, Compliant with the Florida Firefighters Occupational Health and Safety Act, and Submitted the Florida Fire Service Needs Assessment Survey.

-Florida Fire Service 2025-2026 Needs Assessment (DFS-K4-2191) Electronic Survey Request a Fire Department Safety Compliance Inspection (if one has not been completed in the past three years) from the Bureau of Fire Standards and Training, Safety Section by sending an e-mail to: FireFighterSafety@MyFloridaCFO.
+FORMAT) or DFS-K4-2174 (MSWORD Florida Fire Service Needs Assessment (DFS-K4-2191) CLICK FOR ELECTRONIC SURVEY Request a Fire Department Safety Compliance Inspection (if one has not been completed in the past three years) from the Bureau of Fire Standards and Training, Safety Section by sending an e-mail to: FireFighterSafety@MyFloridaCFO. com E.

-Based on current listing details, eligibility includes: Fire service providers organized and operating in the state of Florida as a volunteer or combination fire department, meeting specific requirements regarding years of operation, registration, incident data submission, and compliance with safety acts.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Fire service providers organized and operating in the state of Florida as a volunteer or combination fire department, meeting specific requirements regarding years of operation, registration, incident data submission, a….
+Confirm the full requirements in the official notice before applying.

-Current published award information indicates $1,000,000; an additional $2,000,000 for Fiscally Constrained Counties or rural areas Always verify allowable costs, matching requirements, and funding caps directly in the sponsor documentation.
+The current listing shows $1,000,000; an additional $2,000,000 for Fiscally Constrained Counties or rural areas.
+Verify award ceilings, matching requirements, and allowable costs in the official notice.

 Past winners and funding trends for this program